andrewgarrison/atgarrison.com/site/content/now.md

 # Now

-##### January 8th, 2019
+##### March 12, 2019

-1. Building authentication using Auth0 to register users for MovieFinder
+1. Adding a color contrast Analyzer to CopyColor using the WebAIM API
-2. Starting the 2019 Spring Semester
+2. Designing mockups for a startup that I'm co-founding called Koda